-The Programme has a Contact Point located in Vilnius, Lithuania, and it is hosted by the public establishment "Joint technical secretariat" (VšĮ "Jungtinis techninis sekretoriatas").
-The tasks of the JS and its Contact Point can vary during the Programme implementation cycle.
-These must include informing potential applicants about funding opportunities, helping potential applicants to prepare applications and LP/PPs to implement the projects.
-JS and Contact Point ensure project monitoring, assessing of project applications (at least, administrative and eligibility checks), informing about the Programme and its projects, and communicating its results in the Programme regions and at EU level.
+The JS has a BO located in Vilnius, Lithuania, and it is hosted by the public establishment "Joint technical secretariat" (VšĮ "Jungtinis techninis sekretoriatas").
+The tasks of the JS and its BO can vary during the Programme implementation cycle.
+These must include informing potential applicants about funding opportunities, helping applicants prepare applications and LP/PPs implement projects.
+JS and its BO ensures project monitoring, assessing project applications (at least, administrative and eligibility checks), informing about the Programme and its projects, and communicating its results in the Programme regions and at EU level.